 The basis for internal controls regarding financial reporting is the control environment.
 The board of directors has overall responsibility for financial reporting.
-Every year, the board of directors adopts a set of written rules of procedure for its work, and specifies the division of work between the board of directors, the audit committee and the CEO.
+Every year, the board of directors adopts a set of written rules of procedure for its work, and specifies the division of work between the board of directors on the one hand and the CEO and the audit committee on the other.

 The audit committee appointed by the board of directors is tasked with preparing matters for decisions by the board.
 The audit committee works according to an annual schedule and is responsible for monitoring and quality assurance of the company's financial reports.
 This task covers areas such as the effectiveness of the company's internal control and assessments of estimates and reported values which could impact on the quality of financial reports.
-The audit committee also keeps itself informed concerning the auditing of the annual integrated reporting (including the annual report and reports regarding corporate governance and sustainability) and the management through attendance of the committee's meetings by the company's auditors.
-Swedfund's CEO and CFO are co-opted to the committee's meetings, but the committee's members are also in regular contact with these executives.
+The audit committee also keeps itself informed concerning the auditing of the annual integrated reporting (including the annual report and reports regarding corporate governance and sustainability) and the management through regular attendance of the committee's meetings by the company's auditors.
+The CEO, CFO and Director of ESG & Impact are co-opted to the committee's meetings, but the committee's members are also in regular contact with these executives.

-One aspect of the board of directors' work is to prepare, update and approve a number of fundamental policies which govern the company's work; see pages 50-51.
+One aspect of the board of directors' work is to prepare, update and approve a number of fundamental policies which govern the company's work.
 The board of directors issues guidelines which set out the conditions for an organisational structure with the clear delegation of powers and responsibilities documented in a set of instructions for the work of the CEO and in a policy concerning the delegation of authority.
 Based on these, internal rules, processes and structures are created which form the basis for internal governance and control throughout the organisation.
-Financial policy, accounting and reporting instructions and an investment manual set out the framework and provide guidance in key areas for the company's financial reporting.
+Financial policy, sustainability policy, risk policy, accounting and reporting instructions and an investment manual set out the framework and provide guidance in key areas for the company's financial reporting.

-The competence of the employees and the core values that the board of directors and the management operate on the basis of and communicate also form part of the control environment.
+The competence of the employees and the core values that the board of directors and the management operate on the basis of and communicate also form a significant part of the control environment.
 The CEO is tasked with establishing guidelines to ensure that all employees understand the requirements regarding the maintenance of ethical values and the role of the individual in this task, which is partly governed by the Code of Conduct, which all employees are required to follow.